 is at the center of all that … but for folks who have only

 ever found life outside the church, putting the C word on these dreams

 Church shouldn’t hurt.
 Loving God shouldn’t be an oxymoron.
 Atheism shouldn’t be the only alternative to Christianity as usual.

 see what spark might catch?
 Pick a day, a place, a time … I’ll be there.
-Let’s talk.